Opinion | How to confront systemic racism? Heed the call of Martin Luther King.

 But if Black Americans play the role of Israel in this historical drama, then America must be Egypt — the Bible’s embodiment of tyranny and oppression.
 This was a critique of systemic injustice far harsher than anything the New York Times’s 1619 Project has produced, and a challenge to the dominant myth of American identity — its claim of moral exceptionalism.

 So the accusation of systemic injustice is hardly new.
 But the reaction of civil rights leaders such as King was remarkable.
 Rather than judging America beyond hope, they loved it for what it might someday become: a multiracial society of equal justice and opportunity.
-Opposing racism was not only a method to confront injustice; it was a way to help reclaim the personhood of Whites, who could finally lay down the burden of their bias.
+Opposing racism was not only a method to confront injustice; it was also a way to help reclaim the personhood of Whites, who could finally lay down the burden of their bias.

 America, it turns out, is both Egypt and Israel — an oppressor struggling to challenge oppression.
 And the voices of those girls killed in Alabama, and of a man murdered in Minneapolis, still urge us to courage.